 The Free Thought Project has obtained an exclusive interview with Stephen Mills, chief of police at the Apache, Oklahoma police department.
 Mr. Mills is an outspoken critic of CAF, with appearances at public meetings and well-reasoned opinions.

-In our interview, Mr. Mills describes how he was a victim of CAF, despite having no knowledge whatsoever of the alleged crime carried out by another person using his >
+In our interview, Mr. Mills describes how he was a victim of CAF, despite having no knowledge whatsoever of the alleged crime carried out by another person using his property.
+Even the most decorated and honorable of employees within law enforcement can fall prey to the scourge of civil asset forfeiture.

 In today’s Republic, CAF circumvents due process and the idea of “innocent until proven guilty.”

 The proceedings are allowed to continue even when there isn’t enough evidence of wrongdoing to charge the owner/possessor with a crime.
-Even where there is a criminal case, an acquittal of all charges doesn’t necessarily mean the person will have their >” – CATO Institute
+Even where there is a criminal case, an acquittal of all charges doesn’t necessarily mean the person will have their property returned.” – CATO Institute

-What this amounts to, in thousands of cases every year, is unbridled theft because a law enforcement agent states a mere belief that the >
+What this amounts to, in thousands of cases every year, is unbridled theft because a law enforcement agent states a mere belief that the property is involved in a crime.

-Even when the owner has no reason to fear a criminal charge, the seized asset is usually left in the hands of authorities because it’s too much trouble to get the >
+Even when the owner has no reason to fear a criminal charge, the seized asset is usually left in the hands of authorities because it’s too much trouble to get the property back, often involving steep legal fees.
+Some people simply fear being targeted by police for wanting their stuff back.

 The Department of Justice has swelled its forfeiture fund to billions of dollars since 1980 while state and local law enforcement make hundreds of millions of dollars annually.